kylakanemoto/kylakanemoto.github.io/essays/down-the-rabbit-hole.md

 ---
 layout: essay
 type: essay
-title: "UI Blessings"
+title: "Down the Rabbit Hole: Effort Estimation vs. Reality"
 # All dates must be YYYY-MM-DD format!
-date: 2025-10-09
+date: 2025-12-14
 published: true
 labels:
+  - Effort Estimation
+  - Workflow Optimization
-  - UI Frameworks
+  - Time Management
-  - Bootstrap
+  - Software Engineering
 ---

 Effort estimation in software development often feels like stepping into a rabbit hole—what seems straightforward at first quickly becomes more complex as you move forward.